 In 2010 the Australian Gas Industry Trust decided to change the management of its secretariat, and asked APGA to provide this service.
 As a result of this decision and, due to an overall expansion of APGA’s operations, a full-time Business and Finance Officer was appointed to provide these services under APGA’s contract with the AGIT and to provide overall administrative support to the APGA Business Manager.

-Over this time, APGA and its members have successfully managed tremendous growth in the length and capacity of Australia’s transmission pipeline system which has more than trebled from 9000km in 1989, to over 17,000km in 2001, to 33,186km today.
+Over this time, APGA and its members have successfully managed tremendous growth in the length and capacity of Australia’s transmission pipeline system which has more than trebled to more than 35,000km.